ekzhang/typedoc-theme-fresh/README.md

 _Fresh_ is a clean, minimalist and simple theme for [TypeDoc](https://typedoc.org/).

-I wrote this because the default TypeDoc theme is a bit noisy, and the layout seems a bit haphazard in places.
-This theme adjusts:
+I wrote this because the default TypeDoc theme is a bit noisy visually, and the layout seems haphazard in spots.
+This theme helps readers _focus on content_ by adjusting:

 - Color palette
 - Icon set and UI coherence